Family & Friends

 An Introduction

-If you are reading this then you may have someone close to you that has been impacted by a difficult birth experience, be it a partner, loved one or someone that you care for.
+If you are reading this, then you may have someone close to you who has been impacted by a difficult birth or postpartum experience, be it a partner, loved one or someone that you care for.
 It is often hard to understand what they are feeling, and our aim is to provide you with some information and guidance to help you take their hand and walk this journey alongside them.

 We have a series of downloadable guides and resources available.